kanbanyte/sepa/assessments/design.md

 This document records the technical details, considerations and design strategies employed to build the system.
 It aims to provide guidance and serve as a valuable reference for developers involved in the implementation, while also offering insightful information to relevant stakeholders.
-It also covers deeper details of the system architecture described in the SADRR by providing a comprehensive UML class diagram which encapsulates the hierarchial relationships and interdependencies between various classes and components.
+It also covers deeper details of the system architecture described in the SADRR by providing a comprehensive UML class diagram, which encapsulates the hierarchical relationships and interdependencies between various classes and components.
 The document also discusses the verifications for said design and systematically examines how established requirements and common use cases are achieved.

 ## Definitions, Acronyms and Abbreviations